 Teresa has enjoyed a long professional career in public service where she worked as a Senior Executive and Strategist with the Ontario Government in Queen's Park.
 She also worked in private sector, including as a Publisher.
 Teresa feels blessed to have accumulated a vast amount of knowledge, skills and experience in the areas of law, governance, policy/procedure, parliamentary procedure, strategic planning and implementation, finance, issues management, human rights, health and long-term care, labour relations, communications & marketing, team building, and operations.
 Additionally, Teresa has a keen sense of political acuity and is known for her strong problem solving and critical-thinking skills.
 She uses these skills, knowledge and God given gifts in service to others, primarily working pro-bono to help the most vulnerable.
 As she puts it "I work hard for the cause not for the cash".
 Teresa is a firm believer in Saint Peter's passage "Each of you should use whatever gift you have received to serve others as faithful servants of God's grace in its various forms."
 1 Peter 4:10

-Teresa is honoured to serve as your Hamilton Diocesan First Vice-President responsible for Spiritual Development.
+Teresa is honoured to serve as your Hamilton Diocesan President Elect responsible for Organization.

 This woman was born in Hamilton’s north end (St. Mary’s pro Cathedral parish) and then moved east to (St. Luke’s parish area in 1972) is the wife of Mark for 37 years (5 year apprenticeship) and the mother of three boys, Derek and Ashley, Christopher and Amanda, and Michael and Jenn.
 Not always a quiet household.
 She thinks God gave her boys (not to carry on the family name, but that too) but because she couldn’t do girls hair, (the hair part being attested to by her granddaughter).
 She has two beautiful grandchildren Breanne 14 and Konnor 12 years old and one new grandchild on the way.
 In 1985 they moved from Hamilton to Cambridge, Derek being born in Hamilton and Christopher and Michael being born in Cambridge.